-Grades 10, 11, 12 1/2 year 1/2 credit Robotics is a competitive and rapidly expanding industry.
-This course will utilize pneumatic and digitally -controlled systems to create robotic arms and rovers that can accomplish specific tasks.
+Grades 10, 11, 12

+Robotics is a competitive and rapidly expanding industry.
+This course will utilize pneumatic and digitally-controlled systems to create robotic arms and rovers that can accomplish specific tasks.
 Students will learn how to write code to program and remotely control a robot which they construct using Vex robotics components.
-Prerequisite: Basic Electronics or permission of instructor.